ping-Toven/SF-SirenBot/README.md

 * New webhooks created
 * Watch general chat to see if it gets locked.
 (Send messages or view channel disabled for verified role or @everyone)
 * Users in watched roles kicked/banned
+* Users in watched roles losing any roles

 ### Commands
 * /register modrole role:@role